The benefits of resistance bands make them superior to free weights , especially for home gyms and bodyweight training.

 If you drop an elastic band on your self, you won’t be injured.
 You can’t get trapped under or pinned or crushed by an elastic band.
 In addition, as explained below, elastic bands reduce the risk of injury during exercise because they provide reduced resistance in the range of motion where you are most vulnerable to injury.

 The second of the eight benefits of resistance bands is variable resistance.
-Elastic bands provide variable resistance that matches human strength curves, whereas weights (including bodyweight) do not.
+Elastic bands provide variable resistance that matches human strength curves for pushing or extending exercises, whereas weights (including bodyweight) do not.

 Due to the function of body levers (bones and joints) your strength or ability varies throughout the range of motion of all exercises.
-You are up to 10 times stronger where your muscles have a mechanical advantage – such as the top of a squat or press – than you are in the most mechanically disadvantaged range of motion.
+In some movements you are up to 10 times stronger where your muscles have a mechanical advantage – such as the top of a squat or press – than you are in the most mechanically disadvantaged range of motion.

 If you were to choose a weight (barbell) that would match your strength in the strongest upper range of motion of the squat, it would be too heavy for you to handle in the range of motion where you are weaker due to leverage disadvantage (deep position).
 On the other hand, if you choose a resistance that allows you to squat deeply, you will experience relatively little challenge in the upper range of motion.

 Whereas a conventional free weight provides a fixed load, as you stretch an elastic resistance band, it provides increasing resistance.
 Research indicates that elastic resistance bands provide a resistance curve that more closely matches that of your body.2 You get more resistance where you are strong, and less where you are weak.